TheHorseTeaCompany

 Dosage

-Maximum 1 serving per day.
+Maximum 1 dose per day.

-For ponies under 350 kg: 6 grams (± 2 scoops) per tea moment.
+For ponies under 350 kg: 6 grams (± 2 measuring scoops) per tea serving.

-For horses over 350 kg: 12 grams (± 4 scoops) per tea moment.
+For horses over 350 kg: 12 grams (± 4 measuring scoops) per tea serving.

 Additionally, the tea biscuits can be given as a treat, with a maximum of 1 to 2 per day.